How to Reduce Document Control Mistakes with Document Control Software

 Paper documents aren’t easy to distribute to reviewers.
 The reviewers mark up their paper copies and give them back to you and it’s up to you to decide which changes to incorporate.
 It’s also up to you to incorporate the revisions in the document and, if necessary, resubmit the document with changes to the reviewers.
 And, if you have several offices, warehouses, etc., spread out over a large area, document review is that much harder to coordinate…and get done on time.

-If you had all this in a system like OnPolicy, you’d route your documents to the reviewers electronically, they would enter their changes electronically, and you would edit them electronically.
-The more spread out your workforce is, the more benefit you derive from a system like OnPolicy.
+If you had all this in a system like OnPolicy, you’d route your documents to the reviewers electronically as part of the workflow.
+They would enter their changes electronically, and you would edit them electronically.
+The more spread out your workforce is, the more benefit you derive from a system like OnPolicy document management software.

 6. Distributing Final Documents Without Protecting Them